dedeepya123/pytorch-mental-model/readme.md

 # My PyTorch Mental Model

-This repository documents my mental model of PyTorch.
+This repository documents my journey toward understanding PyTorch from first principles.

-The goal is not to document every PyTorch API.
+The goal is not just to learn PyTorch APIs.

-The goal is to understand what PyTorch is doing underneath the abstractions, one concept at a time.

-For every concept, I want to answer:
+I want to be able to:

-1. What problem does this solve?
-2. What is my mental model of it?
-3. What actually happens?
-4. How can I prove that with a small experiment?
+- Explain PyTorch concepts clearly in an interview.
+- Teach those concepts to another engineer.
+- Predict what PyTorch code will do before running it.
+- Verify my understanding through hands-on experiments.
+- Debug incorrect PyTorch code.
+- Understand what happens underneath PyTorch abstractions.
+- Connect high-level PyTorch APIs to model training, graphs, compilation, and deployment.

+## Learning Method

+For each concept:

+1. Write my current mental model.
+2. Answer interview-style questions.
+3. Make predictions.
+4. Run small experiments.
+5. Break things intentionally.
+6. Explain what happened.
-5. Where does my mental model break?
+7. Refine my mental model.
-6. How does this connect to the next concept?
+8. Document the final understanding.
+9. Answer follow-up interview questions.
+10. Teach the concept back in my own words.